alebeck/chunkax/README.md

 # Chunkax

 A JAX functional transform for applying functions to arbitrary-dimensional chunks of arrays.
-Fully compatible with `jit`, `vmap`, etc.
+Fully compatible with `jit`, `grad`, `vmap`, etc.

 ```python
 from chunkax import chunk